Murder witness is kidnapped, reportedly hurled off bridge

 A woman was kidnapped and reportedly thrown off a bridge after witnessing a murder.

-Two people were shot at a property in Scott, Arkansas, early Christmas morning, authorities said.
+Two men were shot at a house in Scott, Arkansas, early Christmas morning, authorities said.

-Deputies arriving at the scene found that one victim had died from his wounds and that a woman was missing from the residence, according the Lonoke County Sheriff's Office.
-Investigators issued a statewide bulletin for the woman.
+Deputies arriving at the scene found that one man had been killed and a second had survived his gunshot wounds, according to Capt.
+David Bufford, a spokesman for the Lonoke County Sheriff's Office.
+The second man's girlfriend was missing from the residence and investigators issued a statewide bulletin, Bufford said.

-The woman told investigators she witnessed a shooting at the home she was taken from, the Associated Press reported.
-It added that she was hospitalized for hypothermia.
+The woman, who has not been identified, told investigators she witnessed a shooting at the home from which she was taken, Bufford said.
+She is doing "okay" and has been released from a hospital, where she was treated for hypothermia, Bufford added.

 A second suspect, Deymon Webb, 28, turned himself in on Wednesday night, the Lonoke County Sheriff’s Office said.